Polish–Swedish War (1626–1629): Treaty of Stuhmsdorf

 By 1635, the political situation was very different.
 Gustavus died at Lützen in 1632, while defeat at Nördlingen in 1634 brought the Swedish position in Germany close to collapse, and Oxenstierna was anxious to avoid opening a new front.
 At the same time, Sigismund's successor Władysław IV Vasa had restored Commonwealth prestige in wars with the Ottomans and Russia, and persuaded the Sejem to approve re-opening hostilities when the truce expired.

 However, much of the Polish nobility and merchant class wanted peace, which enabled Richelieu to broker an extension for 26 years and six months.
 On 12 September 1635, the two sides agreed the Treaty of Stuhmsdorf, with significant concessions from Oxenstierna.
-Along with minor territorial adjustments in Livonia, Sweden stopped levying taxes on Polish grain and withdrew from Prussia, ending the blockade which had severely damaged Gdansk's trade.
+Along with minor territorial adjustments in Livonia, Sweden stopped levying taxes on Polish grain and withdrew from Prussia, ending the blockade which had severely damaged Gdańsk's trade.